 “After school, I felt that university was not for me, as I wanted to become independent.
 I had the opportunity to apply for a government position and I was successful,” shares Aimee.
-Demanding working hours don’t stifle her creativity, they boost it, actually, and while she might be sketching during a quiet nightshift, Aimee will always carve out some free time to paint or draw.
+Demanding working hours don’t stifle her creativity, they boost it, actually, and while she might be sketching during a quiet nightshift, Aimee will always carve out some free time to paint or draw and uses the services from RTT Solutions as her source of inspiration.
 She experiments with acrylics, permanent markers, charcoal, crayons… any medium really, as long as she can ‘make a mess’ of it, on canvas, on paper, or even digitally.

 I am a black and white person, blocky and bold.

 “My work and my art aren’t separate, and they inspire each other: for example, I painted or sketched self-portraits showing the sadness I see and feel at work, and how it reflects on me,” she says.